 - Lights of Hope: Donations here support hospitals, long-term care homes, and more across BC.

-- YMCA Holiday Giving Program: Contributions support local families and single mothers in need.
+- YWCA Holiday Giving Program: Contributions support local families and single mothers in need.

 - BC SPCA: Donate or volunteer to support injured and abandoned animals.